Võru County: History

 Võrumaa in its historical borders (Võro: Vana Võromaa) included eight parishes: Karula, Hargla, Urvaste, Rõuge, Kanepi, Põlva, Räpina and Vastseliina.

 These parishes are currently centered (due to redistricting) in Võru and Põlva Counties with parts extending into Valga and Tartu Counties.

 From 1944 to 1953, the Estonian Forest Brothers (anti-Soviet partisans) were most active in Võru County.

-County Government
+County government

-Võru County Government (Maavalitsus) is a regional government agency, directed by the County Governor (maavanem), who represents the national interests in the county and is responsible for the balanced and comprehensive development of the county.
-The County Governor is appointed to the office by the Government of Estonia for a 5-year term, on the proposal of the Minister of Regional Affairs.
-Since 2010 the Governor position is taken by Andres Kõiv.
+Until 2017 the Võru County Government (maavalitsus) was a regional government agency, directed by the County Governor (maavanem), who represented the national interests in the county and was responsible for the balanced and comprehensive development of the county.
+The County Governor was appointed to the office by the Government of Estonia for a 5-year term, on the proposal of the Minister of Regional Affairs.
+Since 2010 the Governor position was taken by Andres Kõiv.

 Municipalities

 Today Võru County consists 5 municipalities that work together to facilitate the county's balanced and sustainable development.
 5 municipalities are divided for one urban - Võru - and 4 rural municipalities (vallad - parishes) - Antsla, Rõuge, Setomaa, Võru.
 In Võru County there are two towns (linnad - Võru and Antsla) and approximately 570 villages.